ShellyDiber/Jamoveo/README.md

   Add a new song .

 - `GET /songs/play/:id`
-  Notify all connected clients about the new song and playing the song.
+  Notify all connected clients about the new song and start playing the song.

 - `GET /songs/current`
   Get the currently playing song.